Tuan147/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The DOM is the Document Object Model and it's built as a data structure tree for nested children elements.
 2. What is an event?
+Events allow JavaScript to register different event handlers.
 3. What is an event listener?
+Event listeners take two arguments to listen for and then another for a callback to trigger an event.
 4. Why would we convert a NodeList into an Array?
+Nodelist are not a JavaScript API so it's easier to read if it's converted into an array
 5. What is a component?
+Independent and resuable chunks of code.